 Governments are falling in love with datamining because it really really works.
 It’s good.
 It’s good for good things as well as evil things.
 It’s good for helping government understand how to deliver services.
 It’s good for helping government understand what the problem are going to be.
 It’s good for politicians to understand how voters are going to think.
 But it creates the possibility of kind of social control that was previously very difficult very expensive and very cumbersome in very simple and efficient ways.

 It is no longer necessary to maintain enormous networks of informants as I have pointed at.
-Stasi get’s a bargain now if it comes back, because Suckerberg does its works for it.
+Stasi get’s a bargain now if it comes back, because Suckerberg does its works

 But it’s more than just the ease of surveillance, it’s more than just the permanence of data, it’s the relentlessness of living after the era of forgetting nothing ever goes away anymore.

 What isn’t understood today will be understood tomorrow.
 The encrypted traffic you use today in relative security is simply waiting until there is enough of it for the cryptoanalysis to work, for the breakers to succeed in breaking it.
 We’re going to have to redo all our securities all the time forever because no encrypted packet is ever lost again.
 Nothing is unconnected infinitely only finitely every piece of information can be retained and everything eventually gets linked to something else that’s the rationale for the government’s officials who says : "We need a robust social graph of the United States."

 Why do you need it?
 So the dots you don’t connect today you can connect tomorrow or next year or the year after next.
 Nothing is ever lost, nothing ever goes away nothing is forgotten anymore.